 On the other hand, depending on the climate and specific variety, apple blossom season is spread out for several weeks, even months, from April to June.

-2. Features of The Blossoms
+Features of Apple Blossoms Vs Cherry Blossoms

 The apple blossom is a classic angiosperm flower, with petals encircling many pollen-producing structures called stamens, which are topped with sticky pollen-collecting stigma.